 Other records that relate to the specific function or responsibility of a particular department shall be maintained in the offices of the particular department.
-The Public Records Officer will coordinate responses to public records requests with the departments, and responsive records shall be made available for public inspection and copying at the City Hall or City field offices in accordance with Chapter 42.56 RCW and Resolution No. \\\\\.
+The Public Records Officer will coordinate responses to public records requests with the departments, and responsive records shall be made available for public inspection and copying at the City Hall or City satellite offices in accordance with chapter 42.56 RCW.

 - e.
 Organization of records.
 City departments will maintain records in a reasonably organized manner and the City will take reasonable actions to protect records from damage and disorganization. - f.
 Retention of records.
-The City will retain its records in accordance with retention schedules available at www.secstate.wa.gov.
-The State Attorney General's Local Records Committee approves a general retention schedule for local agency records (including cities) that is common to most agencies.
-Individual agencies may seek approval from the Local Records Committee for retention schedules specific to their agency or that, due to their particular business needs, must be kept longer than provided in the general schedule.
-Public records may not be destroyed per a retention schedule if a public records request or actual or anticipated litigation is pending.
+The City will retain its records in accordance with state law.
+The City will not destroy public records per a retention schedule if a public records request or actual or anticipated litigation is pending.